MarcJ94/NEOMA-Project/README.md

 ![Compute dendrogram](https://github.com/MarcJ94/NEOMA-Project/blob/master/Screen%20Files/Dendrogram.png)
 ![The Elbow Method](https://github.com/MarcJ94/NEOMA-Project/blob/master/Screen%20Files/Elbow%20Method.png)

-As it is a data vizualization courses, more clusters than the optimal number has been choosen.
+As it is a data visualization courses, more clusters than the optimal number has been choosen.
 ALl parameters can be change in the notebook.

 After computing clusters, we obtain with the librairy Geopandas this dataframe :